oliverweissl/NeuralDecoderToric3D/README.md

   - `pooling_layers` contains adaptations of the GlobalAveragePooling layer.
   - `residual_block` contains different types of residual block implementations.

-- `experimentation` is a directory containing experiment, testing and analysis related code.
 - `src` is a collection of classes and functions used in the experimentation.

   - `data_analysis` is a collection of functions for data analysis.
   - `evaluation_metrics` collects various evaluation methods for the decoding.